 With AT&T’s HBO Max offering, existing HBO subscribers on AT&T (approximately 10 million) and HBO Now direct billing subscribers will get HBO Max for free.
 And customers who subscribe to AT&T’s premium video, mobile, and broadband packages will be offered bundles at launch with HBO Max at no additional cost as reported by Variety.

-HBO Max is projecting that by 2025 they’ll have 50 million US subscribers, and between 75 to 90 million global customers.
+Confident of their ability to harness the current wave of streaming growth, HBO Max is projecting that by 2025 they’ll have 50 million US subscribers, and between 75 to 90 million global customers.

 Comcast’s Peacock is also entering the US market this spring.
 According to a December 20 CNBC report, “Users will be greeted by streaming content, similar to turning on traditional television, according to people familiar with the matter.
 The showcased video could be a live offering from NBC News Now, NBC’s free streaming news service that will integrate with Peacock, or an on-demand show.”